-Dorset Police is currently open for Transferee Recruitment for ARV Constables, if you are interested in transferring please register your interest by completing the below contact form.
+Dorset Police is currently open for Transferee Recruitment for Constables, if you are interested in transferring please register your interest by completing the below contact form.

 Introduction from Chief Constable James Vaughan and Police and Crime Commissioner Martyn Underhill